eximo84/Assetto-Corsa-Mod-Tracker/README.md

 **Installation**

- 1. Download latest version of module
+ 1. Download latest version of module from the releases directory
  2. Find your PowerShell module directory - this is normally in your documents folder > WindowsPowerShell\Modules.
 However you can find this by opening PowerShell and entering:

  `$Env:PSModulePath`